DDDtools/AdvancedScale/README.md

 ### 4. Edge/Corner Handles

 > To activate Edge/Corner handles, hold `Ctrl` or select the `Corner Handles` checkbox from the menu at the bottom left.
-Hover your mouse over the place where the handle should be
+Hover the mouse over the location where the handle should appear
 >
 > <p align="center">
 >   <img src="Images/CornerHandles.png" height="300" align="middle">